Healthcare Specialties

 • Dizziness

-• Swelling of legs, neck or abdomen
+• Swelling of legs, back or abdomen

 Any patient with a history of blood clot formations should consider seeing a specialist if they are having trouble performing daily activities due to less energy or shortness of breath.